Kombobill/phase-3-sinatra-react-project/README.md

 This project includes a web API built with Sinatra and Active Record that supports a frontend React application.

-The application enables you make two differnt types of lists: a todo list and a shopping list.
+The application enables you make two different types of lists: a todo list and a shopping list.
 Items on these lists can be tagged with different categories in a one-to-many relationship:
   - each todo item belongs to a todo category and each todo category can have many todo items.
   - similarly, each shopping item belongs to a shopping category and each shopping category can have many shopping items.